 My Apple Watch is sluggish

 The next important Apple Watch troubleshooting tip is knowing what to do if it slows down.
-If your Apple Watch is behaving erratically or lagging in multiple apps, it may be in need of a restart.
+If your Apple Watch is behaving erratically or lagging in multiple apps, it may need a restart.
 To restart your Watch, just follow these steps:

 - Press and hold the side button until the digital switches appear.

 - Slide the Power Off switch to the right to turn off your Apple Watch.

 - To restart the Watch once it turns off, hold down the side button until you see the Apple logo.

 If a Watch restart doesn't fix your problem, you might try restarting your iPhone, too.